comprna/RATTLE/README.md

 ## Example datasets

-We provide an example dRNA file of 8306 reads to test Rattle in the folder named **toyset**
+We provide an example direct RNA dataset of 8306 reads to test Rattle in the folder named **toyset**.
+The folder contains the inputs and outputs from all analysis steps.

 ## Steps